 Roll of the Dice: 7 questions with ONE FALL

-Salem, Mass newcomers have triumphantly announced their presence with the new EP Spine First.
+Salem, Mass newcomers One Fall have triumphantly announced their presence with the new EP Spine First.
 The record features appearances from members of Brix’n Mortar along with Oh, The Humanity (OTH bassist Kyle Paradis also produced the record) and a killer Springsteen cover.
 Vocalist Helen McWilliams joined TGEFM for a Roll of the Dice interview to discuss the record, their influences and what’s next.

 Thank you so much for agreeing to this interview!
 Congrats on the release of the new EP Spine First.
 What should our readers know about the members of One Fall, your history and your sound?